MiSikora/laboratory/library/docs/gradle-plugin.md

     // Overrides globally declared namespace.
 No value by default. packageName = "io.mehow.sample.feature"

-    // Adds description to this feature that can be used for more context. description = "Feature description"
+    // Adds a description to this feature that can be used for more context. description = "Feature description"

-    // Sets visibility of a feature flag to be either 'public' or 'internal'. 'true' by default. isPublic = false
+    // Sets the visibility of a feature flag to be either 'public' or 'internal'. 'true' by default. isPublic = false

     // Informs plugin to add 'ValueA' option to the generated feature flag and set it as a default option.